New Deliverable: Understanding Public and Stakeholder Risk Perceptions of Pollution in Europe

 Key insights include:

-By combining behavioural science with environmental policy analysis, this deliverable provides actionable insights for policymakers, helping to design more effective, socially acceptable, and targeted pollution prevention strategies.
+Variations across countries and different groups that are relevant for policy design.
+By combining behavioural science with environmental policy options, this deliverable provides actionable insights for policymakers, helping to design more effective, socially acceptable, and targeted environmental strategies.

 The findings directly support SOS-ZEROPOL2030’s mission to accelerate the transition towards zero pollution, ensuring that future policies are not only scientifically sound but also socially supported.